mujtabadustox/TodoApplication-Nextjs-NextAuth/README.md

 npm install to install the dependancies

+npm run dev // to run

 //Signup

 --Make sure username and email is unique

 ///////////////////////////////////////////

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).